 “While you’ll still need a plumber to fix the actual busted pipe right away, your policy can cover your damaged cabinets, flooring, walls, and personal belongings up to the coverage limits,” adds Conlin.

 A home warranty that covers whole-home systems may help cover pipe repairs that are not covered by homeowners insurance.

-It’s important to shop around for home warranties to find the one that will cover plumbing systems and to get the best price.
-Homeowners should carefully review any agreements before signing and look for any exclusions to fully understand what the warranty covers.
+It’s important for homeowners to shop around for home warranties to find the one that will cover plumbing systems and to get the best price.
+Homeowners will want to carefully review any agreements before signing and look for any exclusions to fully understand what the warranty covers.
 For instance, some home warranties may only repair broken systems or appliances rather than replace them.
 Homeowners will also want to skip trying to learn how to fix a burst pipe themselves as any attempted DIY repairs may void the warranty.

 Homeowners can decrease the chances of a burst pipe claim being denied with regular plumbing inspections and maintaining records of plumbing repairs.

 Plumbing systems aren’t made to last forever, and eventually, pipes will succumb to normal wear and tear.
 When this happens, their replacement will not be covered by homeowners insurance.
 Additionally, it isn’t always obvious what causes a pipe to burst, and there might not be any warning signs.
 However, that doesn’t mean homeowners have no control over the state of their plumbing systems or the damage they may cause.
 Homeowners can greatly reduce the likelihood of a water damage insurance claim being rejected (and for that matter, of the pipe bursting in the first place) by staying on top of plumbing maintenance.
 Although there are no specific burst pipe insurance claim tips, getting regular inspections, quickly resolving clogs, thawing frozen pipes before they burst, and keeping reliable records of all service will show the insurance company that there has not been negligence.